Yield Gap India: Strong Absolute Returns, but Sensex Leads on Local Terms (2006-2025)

 Contents

 The yield gap threshold for India is strict.
-With a risk-free rate of 6.5% (long-run average for Indian government bonds), the screen requires earnings yields above 9.5%, equivalent to PE ratios below roughly 10.5x.
+With a risk-free rate of 6.5% (long-run average for Indian government bonds), the screen requires earnings yields above 9.5% — equivalent to PE ratios below roughly 10.5x.
 That's a demanding bar.
-Companies that clear it have historically rewarded investors: BSE/NSE yield gap stocks returned 11.09% CAGR vs 7.64% for SPY over the 20 invested years.
+NSE stocks that clear it have historically delivered strong absolute returns: 10.68% CAGR over 25 years including six cash years.
+But the Sensex itself returned 11.40% CAGR over the same period.
+The strategy trails the local index by 0.72% annually.

 The Strategy